Rakaneth/truesteel-text/critscript.md

 ## Samples ##

 ### Weapons ###
-In System 12, weapons usually have some kind of effect on crit instead of the usual extra damage.
+In System 12, weapons usually have some kind of effect on crit in addition to or instead of the usual extra damage.
 These are one-liners, usually, but could theoretically be scripts unto themselves.

 * Shortswords: `Bleed 1`
 * Daggers: `Body 2d4+SKLMOD`